Nekohime/rwx-viewer/README.md

 # RWX Viewer

-Model Viewer for RenderWare Script (RWX) files with extensions from a Metaverse program from the 90s!
+Model Viewer for RenderWare Script (RWX) files with extensions from a Virtual Worlds program from the 90s!

-* Note: The Viewer is undergoing a partial rewrite at the moment

 ## How to Use